Oaxaca en la historia y en el mito: Juárez and 11 men

 Of the four men pictured on the left of Juárez, the first man is Melchor Ocampo, with his hand on his heart.
 In France he learned about the liberal and anticlerical ideas of the Enlightenment and the French Revolution.
 His radical anti-clerical ideas were incorporated in the Reform Laws and the Mexican Constitution of 1857.
 Next is Ignacio Mejía.
 He was a Mexican politician and also he fought in the Mexican-American War (1846–48), in the War of Reform (1858–60), in the Second French Intervention in Mexico (1861-1867).
 Next, a young Porfirio Díaz Mori looks defiant in his military uniform.
+At 37, Diaz had fought in 37 battles and won most of them.
+In Oaxaca City, his forces won on October 3, 1864.
+But outnumbered 10 to 1, they lost the rematch to a French force on February 2, 1865.
+After Díaz and his troops surrendered, he was imprisoned in Puebla.
+Later, he famously escaped and returned to take final control of Oaxaca City on March 16, 1867.
+He also commanded the Army of the East in its victory at Puebla on April 2, 1867, leading to Maximilian's execution less than three months later.

-He supported Juárez in the Reform War and during the French invasion.
-Later he broke with Juárez and became the dictator-president of Mexico for 34 years.
+Although Díaz supported Juárez in the Reform War and during the French invasion, he later broke with Juárez and became the dictator-president of Mexico for 34 years.
 Both Juárez and Díaz were from Oaxaca and attended El Instituto de Ciencias y Artes de Oaxaca where they learned liberal ideas.
 Díaz later supplement his liberal ideas with strong-arm techniques.
+The term Caudillo is used in Latin America to describe leaders like Porfirio Díaz.

 The last man to the left of Juárez is José Marie Díaz Ordaz.
 He was a governor of Oaxaca and fought against the Conservatives.